Current Accounts Guides

 - Competitive overdraft rates

-Switching current accounts has never been simpler, and many providers are offering lucrative incentives for moving your account to them.
+Switching current accounts has never been simpler, and many providers offer lucrative incentives for moving your account to them.

 When you switch your current account to a new bank or building society, you could get £100 or more in cashback as a reward for switching.
 Just make sure that you’re applying for an account that suits your needs, not just the one with the highest cashback.